How to Meet Asynchronously at Polynomial Cost: Applications: solving problems for multiple asynchronous agents

-The number of edge traversals performed by any agent operating in a graph of size $n$ can be bounded by $\Pi(n,|M+1|)+\Pi(n,1)+T(EST(n+1))+T(EST(n))+O(n^2)$.
-This is a polynomial in $n$ and $|M|$.
-Hence the total cost of Algorithm SGL executed in a graph of size $n$ is polynomial in $n$ and $|M|$. \end{proof}
+{Since in Phase~3, an explorer executes at most $2P(E(n))$ edge traversals, the total number of edge traversals performed by any agent can be upper-bounded by {$\Pi(n,|M|)+2T(ESST(n))+1+\Pi(E(n),|M|)+2P(E(n))$} which is polynomial in $n$ and $|M|$.
+Hence the claim is proven.}

+{{\bf Claim~2.} By applying Algorithm SGL in a graph of size $n$, every agent eventually outputs its bag.
+Moreover, when a bag is output, it contains the labels of all the participating agents.}

+{To prove the claim, first note that only agent $m$ ends up executing $R(E(n),s)\overline{R(E(n),s)}$ for some node $s$ in Phase~3 of state {\em explorer}.
+Indeed, a necessary condition, for agent with label $L$ to execute this, is that its bag does not contain a label smaller than $L$.
+However, as mentioned in the proof of Claim~1, at the end of Phase~2 every explorer different from $m$ has its bag containing a value smaller than its own label.
+Moreover, from Algorithm $SGL$ we know that an agent, say $e$, transits to state {\em explorer} by the time when the first woken up agent leaves state {\em traveller}, and thus in view of Theorem~\ref{theo:est}, agent $m$ is woken up by the time agent $e$ finishes executing Phase~1 of state {\em explorer}.
+Finally, agent $m$ never transits to state {\em ghost} and eventually executes $R(E(n),s)\overline{R(E(n),s)}$ in Phase~3 of state {\em explorer} because its bag cannot include a label smaller than $M$.}

+{Suppose that at the end of the execution of Phase~2 by agent $m$ at time $t$, there remains an agent $x$ that is either still dormant or in state {\em traveller}.
+In particular this means that agent $m$ does not meet agent $x$ during the execution of the $\Pi(E(n),|M|)$ edge traversals of RV-ASYNCH-POLY$(L)$, first as a {\em traveller} and then as an {\em explorer}.
+From Theorem~\ref{main} and Algorithm $SGL$ it follows that the token of $m$ necessarily meets agent $x$ by time $t$.
+However, by meeting the token of $m$, which has in its bag label $M$, agent $x$ must transit to state {\em ghost} by time $t$ according to Algorithm $SGL$, which is a contradiction.
+Hence at time $t$ all the agents different from $m$ are in state {\em ghost} or {\em explorer} and all the labels of participating agents are in the union of the bags of agents in state {\em ghost}.}

+{After round $t$, according to Phase~3 of state {\em explorer}, agent $m$ performs $R(E(n),s)\overline{R(E(n),s)}$.
+By the end of $R(E(n),s)$, agent $m$ must meet all agents that were in state {\em ghost} at time $t$, as these agents never enter a different edge from the one where they transited to state {\em ghost}.
+Consequently, by the end of $R(E(n),s)$, the bag of agent $m$ contains the labels of all agents, and $m$ is aware of this fact.
+During the execution of $\overline{R(E(n),s)}$, agent $m$ transmits its bag to all agents currently in state {\em ghost} together with the information that this bag contains all labels.
+This permits all agents currently in state {\em ghost} to output the value of their bag which now contains all labels.
+Upon completion of Phase~3, agent $m$ outputs the value of its bag which contains all labels.}

+{To conclude the proof of this claim, we have to argue that each agent (different from $m$) that is in state {\em explorer} at time $t$, also eventually outputs its bag with the labels of all participating agents.
+This is the case because, as mentioned before, these agents end up transiting to state {\em ghost} by executing Phase~3 of state {\em explorer}.
+Indeed, if such an agent transits to state {\em ghost} by the end of the execution of Phase~3 by agent $m$, it will get the information that its bag contains all the labels and can be output, either from agent $m$ or from its token, when transiting to state {\em ghost}.
+Otherwise, it transits to state {\em ghost} after the end of the execution of Phase~3 by agent $m$, and thus it gets this final information from its token when transiting from state {\em explorer} to state {\em ghost}, which proves the claim.}